katib-examples/evaluation/README.md

 ## Optuna

 - Not Kubernetes Native
+    - Cannot set trials and other configs using YAML.
 - Only supports Python
-- Need to install optuna in the code, be invasive
+- Need to import optuna in the code, be invasive

 ```
 cd optuna
 docker build -t gaocegege/optuna-tf-example:v1.0.0 .

 ```